 Paddlepower’s colourful and youth-centred approach encourages more young people to come into and stay in Paddlesport by providing a range of opportunities across the sport.
 The Scheme’s flexible structure means that delivery can be at any venue or in any situation.
 It provides logical progressions through Topics and activities and develops supporting knowledge.
 It encourages paddlers to try different types of Paddlesport; to develop a broad base of experience and to help them find the area of Paddlesport they most enjoy.

-The scheme consists of five Awards
+The scheme consists of four Awards

 How do Paddlepower Awards align with other British Canoeing Awards?